Scuba Wetsuit vs Drysuit

 During the last few years, a new category of suits has come up.
 These semi-dry suits are really nothing else than a thick wetsuit with tight seals at the wrists, ankles, and neck.

-The advantage is that they usually keep you warmer than a wetsuit.
-They won’t keep you as warm as a drysuit.
-However, they are cheaper than a drysuit by quite a bit and as such, you can end up cheaper, at least initially, compared to a dry suit.
-An additional advantage over the drysuit is that you won’t need extra training to get used to it.
+The advantage is that they usually keep you warmer than a wetsuit yet less than a dry suit.
+However, they are cheaper than a drysuit by quite a bit.
+An additional advantage is that you won’t need extra training to get used to it.

 When to use what?